 As you can see the jpg cartoon is showing some deterioration while its gif counterpart isn't even though both have been reduced to the same file size.

 On the other hand pictures with subtle color variations such as photos look better when saved in jpg format than they would if saved as gif with the same amount of compression:

 You can see the quality of the gif photo on the far right is about the same as the jpg photo but at a much bigger file size.
 When it was reduced to the same file size as the jpg it lost quite a bit of color detail.
-This shows that the format in which a compressed image will be saved is a factor in how much the file size can be lowered before a picture begins to show a reduction in quality.
-It also demonstrates the importance of saving in the correct format to get the most compression with the least amount of picture deterioration.
+This demonstrates the importance of saving in the format that will get the most compression with the least amount of picture deterioration.